-Abu Dhabi: To assist with sustainable development of the Emirate of Abu Dhabi, and cultivate a more disaster-resilient living environment for its citizens, the Abu Dhabi Municipality initiated the project "Assessment of Seismic Hazard and Risk in Emirate of Abu Dhabi - ADSHRA" [8, 9].
+Abu Dhabi: To assist with sustainable development of the Emirate of Abu Dhabi, and cultivate a more disaster-resilient living environment for its citizens, the Abu Dhabi Municipality initiated the project "Assessment of Seismic Hazard and Risk in Emirate of Abu Dhabi - ADSHRA", Milutinovic ZV et al. (2013), Skolnik DA et al. (2014).
 The primary objective was to develop a state-of-the-art system to assess, monitor, mitigate, and update the seismic hazard and risk body of knowledge that exists in the Emirate.
 As part of this large innovative project, tasks included PBEE analyses of 18 select buildings and the implementation of permanent structural health monitoring network of seven unique and tall buildings distributed throughout the Emirate, Figure 1.

-Several years after the completion of the Abu Dhabi SHM Network, in April 2013, two large earthquakes struck the region of southern Iran Figure 2.
-ShakeMaps created by USGS and the new Abu Dhabi network for the M7.7 2013-04-16 Sistan-Baluschestan earthquake are shown in Figure 7.
+After the completion of the Abu Dhabi SHM Network, in April 2013, two large earthquakes struck the region of southern Iran Figure 2.
 Although a significant distance away (approximately 800 kilometers) and producing relatively low amplitudes of structural response, both events resulted in mass evacuations across many Gulf countries including the United Arab Emirates.
 One obvious explanation for the understandable widespread reaction is that the region is simply not accustomed to seismic activity due to the infrequency of ground motions perceptible to humans.
-However, through careful examination of the data from the instrumented tall buildings, there are additional potential reasons why evacuations in the United Arab Emirates were so prolific in these distant events [9, 14].
+However, through careful examination of the data from the instrumented tall buildings, there are additional potential reasons why evacuations in the United Arab Emirates were so prolific in these distant events, Skolnik DA et al. (2014), Safak E et al. (2014).
 Results from these examinations are not displayed here because they have already been well-published in the referenced articles.
-The conclusion reported was that shaking above the level of human perception lasted for over 10 minutes in some tall buildings [9].
+The conclusion reported was that shaking above the level of human perception lasted for over 10 minutes in some tall buildings, Skolnik DA et al. (2014).
 Clearly, such long lasting shaking would bring about discomfort, even with inhabitants with prior earthquake experiences in active seismic regions.